ZoDSeR97/storage-app/README.md

-# Drive Clone App
+# Storage App

-File Management application
+Making file management application that can be a microservice for a bigger project

 ## Tech Stack